-Welcome to the Commonwealth Care Alliance provider manual.
-The provider manual has recently undergone revisions and includes updates on doing business with Commonwealth Care Alliance.
-The manual includes information about our Senior Care Option and One Care programs.
+Welcome to the Commonwealth Care Alliance (CCA) provider manual.
+This manual includes information about how providers can do business with CCA, as well as information about our CCA Senior Care Options and CCA One Care plans.

-Commonwealth Care Alliance is committed to partnering with providers to ensure our members receive the highest quality coordinated care possible, and we have designed this administrative resource to provide you with comprehensive information about our programs and plan.
-In addition to detailed Commonwealth Care Alliance program information, you will find our policies and procedures, referral and claim information, and other useful reference materials that we hope will make working with Commonwealth Care Alliance staff and members as simple as possible.
+CCA is committed to partnering with providers to ensure our members receive the highest-quality coordinated care possible, and we have designed this administrative resource to provide you with comprehensive information about our programs and plans.
+In addition to detailed CCA program information, you will find our policies and procedures, referral and claim information, and other useful reference materials that we hope will make working with CCA staff and members as simple as possible.

-Commonwealth Care Alliance members are encouraged to be active participants in their health care.
-When members enroll in Commonwealth Care Alliance, they receive a Member Handbook, which outlines the terms of benefits.
-Copies of the handbook may be obtained by contacting the Commonwealth Care Alliance Member Services Department at 866-610-2273.
+CCA members are encouraged to be active participants in their healthcare.
+When members enroll in a CCA plan, they receive a Member Handbook, which outlines the terms of benefits.
+Copies of the handbook may be obtained by contacting our Member Services department at 866-610-2273.